Understanding Dementia And Anger: A Guide For Families And Caregivers

 3. Create a calm environment

-Noisy, chaotic, or otherwise overstimulating environments can be triggering for those with dementia.
+Noisy, chaotic, or otherwise overstimulating environments can be upsetting for those with dementia.
 Try to create a relaxing environment by ensuring their living quarters are clean, pleasant, and softly lit.
 If the individual becomes agitated, it may help to guide them outside or to a different space to calm down, or to leave the room for a few minutes and give them space to relax.

 4. Maintain a routine